Colic In Babies: Symptoms, Causes, Treatment, And Remedies

 Image: Shutterstock

 • Dietary changes: If the colic is due to food allergies, it may help to change the diet.
-For bottle-fed infants, you may try switching to a different formula after doctor consultation.
+For bottle-fed infants, you may try switching to a different formula after a doctor consultation.
 You may ask them about protein hydrolysate formulas as they are more easily digestible.
 If the infant is breastfed, the nursing mother could try a low-allergen diet.
 Note the changes in the baby if dietary modifications are effective.

 protip_icon Quick tip